emdashcodes/prompt-link/README.md

 - Connect to one or more MCP servers defined in VS Code settings.
 - Lists available prompts from all connected servers.
-- Execute the `MCP: Insert Prompt` command (via command palette or keyboard shortcut) to open the prompt selector.
+- Execute the `PromptLink: Insert Prompt` command (via command palette or keyboard shortcut) to open the prompt selector.
 - Handle prompts with required or optional arguments, prompting the user for input.
 - Send the final prompt content to:
   - RooCode context (if installed).
   - Cursor chat (if installed).
   - System clipboard.
-- Execute the `MCP: Refresh Prompts` command to manually update the prompt list.
+- Execute the `PromptLink: Refresh Prompts` command to manually update the prompt list.
-- Automatically refresh prompts in the background based on the `mcpPrompts.pollingInterval` setting.
+- Automatically refresh prompts in the background based on the `promptLink.pollingInterval` setting.
-- Configure server connections using `mcpPrompts.servers` (including path, args, env).
+- Configure server connections using `promptLink.servers` (including path, args, env).
 - Default keyboard shortcut: `Cmd+Shift+A` (Mac) / `Ctrl+Shift+A` (Windows/Linux).